 This Natural Cold Remedy: Homemade Elderberry Syrup Recipe is a time tested remedy and well loved for a reason.

-The thing is, many people don’t realize how completely EASY and FRUGAL it is to make your own elderberry syrup (and it tastes really good!!).
-It costs on average $15 for you to buy an 8oz bottle that is already made.a ready made.
-I bought a 1 pound bag of dried elderberries on Amazon for under $17, made a large batch, and still have enough elderberries to last me another 8 batches at least!
+don’t realize how completely EASY and FRUGAL it is to make your own elderberry syrup (and it tastes really good!!).
+It costs on average $15 for you to buy an 8oz bottle that is already made for you.
+I bought a 1 pound bag of dried elderberries on Amazon for under $17, made a large batch, and still have enough elderberries to make one more batch at least!
 Elderberries are being sold out everywhere right now because it is winter.
 People know about and believe in this remedy.
-Mountain Rose Herbs and Amazon are out of their good priced organic dried berries, but there are some for a few dollars more still available.
+Amazon still has some: HERE.
 I’m guessing more places will be in stock again by the beginning of February.

 Elderberries (sambucus) have been used traditionally to fight off cold and flu symptoms by boosting your immune system.
 They have high levels of Vitamins A, B, and C.